x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 ![GitHub issues](https://img.shields.io/github/issues/x0xr00t/Automated-MUlti-UAC-Bypass)
 # Automated Multi UAC bypass

-* Sweet-Kisses Release >> Automated os version selector to run UAC based on OS versions.
+* EASTER SPECIAL RELEASE 1.6.2.1 >> Automated os version selector to run UAC based on OS versions.
+* Extra hidden eggs gotta collect em all...
+XD

+## This was the last update for now...
+* To all of u, i want to thank all of u for the support and loves spread...
+* Also i want to thank mine fans and code base fans, and msrc dev smile u still got a job :P

 # Affected OS Versions